Code-Institute-Submissions/MileStone-ProJect-Two-13/README.md

 - Social links on hoovered makes not a smooth encounter.
 #### On Desktop
 - On some Browsers some images is displayed on all screen which makes it not nice to website feedback feeling.
+- On Locations Page, on google map, when you check infowindow, it it is hard to read the text.
+- Some web pages load hard, maybe because of the weight of images used.

 ## Deployment